gitlabhq/terraform-provider-gitlab/website/docs/r/project_approval_rule.html.markdown

 ## Import

-GitLab project approval rules imported using an id made up of `project-id:rule-id`, e.g.
+GitLab project approval rules can be imported using an id consisting of `project-id:rule-id`, e.g.

 ```
 $ terraform import gitlab_project_approval_rule.example "12345:6"